Tax included and shipping calculated at checkout

 The Long View

 Edward always thought centuries ahead.
 De Donis tamed feudalism's chaos, bolstered nobility (loyalty bought), fed royal revenues indirectly, reinforced land as obligation to the king.
 Precedents echoed to modern property law.
 No battles needed – just statute.
+This statute built directly on the Statute of Westminster I (1275), Edward's sweeping first codification of English law, and the programme was completed five years later by the Statute of Westminster III (1290), known as Quia Emptores, which ended subinfeudation entirely and froze the feudal hierarchy in place.
 Typical Edward: ruthless ingenuity disguised as paternal reform.